 Requirement Extent of convergence with SFAS 144 Scope Some differences in scope arising from other differences between IFRSs and US GAAP.
 Criteria for classification as held for sale Fully converged.
 Treatment of assets to be exchanged Fully converged if FASB proposals on exchanges of non-monetary assets are finalised.
 Treatment of assets to be abandoned Fully converged.

-Converged, other than cumulative exchange differences recognised directly in equity that are included in the carrying amount of the asset (or disposal group) under US GAAP but are not under IFRS 5.
-Converged on the principles, but some differences arising from different requirements on reversals of previous impairments.
-Converged on reclassification and on measurement, except for differences arising from different requirements on reversals of previous impairments.
-Presentation of assets classified as held for sale Fully converged. • Not converged but the Board intends to work with the FASB to arrive at a converged definition within a relatively short time.
-Timing of classification of an operation as discontinued Fully converged. • Converged except that SFAS 144 requires the presentation of pre- and post-tax profits on the face of the income statement and IFRS 5 requires the presentation of post-tax profit only (although disaggregation is permitted).
+Measurement on initial classification Converged, other than cumulative exchange differences recognised directly in equity ^(a) that are included in the carrying amount of the asset (or disposal group) under US GAAP but are not under IFRS 5.
+Subsequent measurement Converged on the principles, but some differences arising from different requirements on reversals of previous impairments.
+Changes to a plan to sell Converged on reclassification and on measurement, except for differences arising from different requirements on reversals of previous impairments.
+Presentation of assets classified as held for sale Fully converged.
+Definition of a discontinued operation Not converged but the Board intends to work with the FASB to arrive at a converged definition within a relatively short time.
+Timing of classification of an operation as discontinued Fully converged.
+Presentation of a discontinued operation Converged except that SFAS 144 requires the presentation of pre- and post-tax profits on the face of the income statement and IFRS 5 requires the presentation of post- tax profit only (although disaggregation is permitted).
+6 1 Presentation of Financial Statements (as sognised in other comprehensive income.